Equity & Diversity for Families

 PARTICIPATE IN SYSTEMIC REFORM

-Parents are encouraged to participate in district, regional, state, and national efforts to reform biased curriculum standards and instructional practices.
+Families are encouraged to participate in district, regional, state, and national efforts to reform biased curriculum standards and instructional practices.
 This can be achieved through small and large efforts.
-Small efforts include parents’ support of their child’s school through occasional or ongoing volunteer efforts, as well as contacting their local government.
-Large efforts include parents’ ongoing support of organizations that support reform, or by becoming a parent volunteer for Washoe County School District.
+Small efforts include families’ support of their child’s school through occasional or ongoing volunteer efforts, as well as contacting their local government.
+Large efforts include families’ ongoing support of organizations that support reform, or by becoming a volunteer for Washoe County School District.